Local derivative estimates for the heat equation coupled to the Ricci flow: Some applications of Theorems 1.1 and 1.2

 \section{Some applications of Theorems 1.1 and 1.2}

-Using Theorem 1.1 we can extend an estimate in Theorem 3.3 in Zhang [Z06] and Theorem 5.1 in Cao-Hamilton [CH] to a more general situation. \begin{prop} (cf. Zhang [Z06], Cao-Hamilton [CH]) Let $(M, (g(t))_{t\in (0,T)})$ be a complete solution to the Ricci flow with bounded Ricci curvature on any compact time subinterval.
-Let $0< u\leq a$ be a solution to the heat equation $\partial_t u=\Delta_{g(t)}u$ coupled to the Ricci flow on $M\times (0,T)$, where $a$ is a positive constant.
+Using Theorem 1.1 we can extend an estimate in Theorem 3.3 in Zhang \cite{Z06} and Theorem 5.1 in Cao-Hamilton \cite{CH} to a more general situation. \begin{prop} (cf. Zhang \cite{Z06}, Cao-Hamilton \cite{CH}) Let $(M, (g(t))_{t\in (0,T)})$ be a complete solution to the Ricci flow with bounded Ricci curvature on any compact time subinterval.
+Let $0< u\leq a$ be a solution to the heat equation $\frac{\partial}{\partial t} u=\Delta_{g(t)}u$ coupled to the Ricci flow on $M\times (0,T)$, where $a$ is a positive constant.
 Then